devbisme/PadPainter/README.md

 * Have pin numbers that match with the REGEX in the `Pin Numbers` field.
 * Have pin names that match with the REGEX in the `Pin Names` field.
 * Have electrical functions that match one of the checked types in the `Pin Functions` checkboxes.
+* Are connected or unconnected to nets as indicated by the `Pin State` checkboxes.

 Then PadPainter will either add or clear the highlighting to the extracted pads.